paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 Figures are saved to the `Figures/` folder.
 They are the high-resolution images (and do not fit well in the github preview screen) included in the paper.

 ### Tables
 Tables are saved to the `Tables/` folder.
-They contain the exact same information as in the paper, and they are formatted for use in the LaTeX source of the paper (i.e. they might not look that good on your screen).
+They contain the exact same information as in the paper, and they are saved both as .html and .pdf versions.
+They might have slight format differences from the paper final tables, as those were exported in Latex and then imported in the paper.

 ### Model setup and estimation